geekygirlsarah/remove_win10_apps/README.md

 ## Instructions (Uninstall)

 1. Get the uninstall script in this repo.
-2. Double-click on it.
-3. It will give a warning about an execute policy.
-This is a safety warning to ensure you know what you're running.
-Press Y and Enter.
-4. It should remove all built-in apps.
+2. Open a Command Prompt or PowerShell window as administrator.
+(Right-click on the icon, click Run as Administrator)
+3. Type: `PowerShell.exe -ExecutionPolicy RemoteSigned` (which enables scripts to run locally)
+4. Change to the director of the script
+5. Run `.\Uninstall_Win10_Apps.ps1`
+6. Watch as it removes those apps and your Start Menu frees up

-If it won't let you run it because of the execute policy, try running:
-`PowerShell.exe -ExecutionPolicy RemoteSigned`.
-If that also doesn't work, try opening the script up, typing an extra space somewhere, then saving it.
-This tells it it's a script created on your computer.
+If it won't let you run it because of the execute policy, try opening the script up, typing an extra space somewhere, then saving it.
+This tells it it's a script created on your computer, and makes it happier.

 There are a couple more apps commented out (like Store and Calculator) that I left in there.
 Remove the # in front of the lines to remove them too.

 ## Instructions (Reinstall)

 If you change your mind, follow the above steps, but replace step 1 with the reinstall script in this repo.

 ## Contact